 It was wonderful to watch – temporarily diverting eyes away from the two big clubs in the region to gawp at the blue and white stripes making big waves in northern football.

-Everyone expected Wigan to follow the Homer Simpson meme route and swiftly exit the door as soon as they entered, but instead Wigan made themselves part of the Premier League furniture – remaining in football’s top tier for eight seasons.
+Everyone expected Wigan to swiftly exit the door as soon as they entered – a la Grandpa Simpson – but they made themselves part of the Premier League furniture; remaining in football’s top tier for eight seasons.